xxyzzzq/quex/doc/source-old/advanced/token-class.rst

 --------------------------------------------

-A set of special variables support the usage of converters from the buffer's codec to some output codec, as they are
+A set of special variables support the usage of converters from the buffer's encoding to some output encoding, as they are

 .. describe:: $INCLUDE_CONVERTER_DECLARATION